-EXPERIMENT - DESALINATION-SALT SEAS SEPARATION
+EXPERIMENT - DESALINATION: SALTY SEAS SEPARATION

-1) Most of us don't have easy access to a large body of salty water, so for this experiment, create your own salt water.
-In your clear bowl, mix about 1⁄2 cup of warm water with about 1 tablespoon of salt.
-Keep stirring the mixture until all the salt dissolves.
+- 1) Most of us don't have easy access to a large body of salty water, so for this experiment, have your students work in groups to create your own salt water.
+Have each group mix about 1⁄2 cup warm water with about 1 tablespoon of salt in their 16 oz. clear deli bowls.
+Keep stirring the mixture until all the salt has dissolved. - 2) Place the bowl on a flat surface under direct sunlight or a heat lamp. - 3) Have each group put around 3 marbles in their 4 oz. clear cup.
+Then have them put the cup (with the marbles) right-side-up in the middle of their salt-water solution.